mpatraw/dimlit/GDD.md

+# Dimlit

-In dimlit, a rogue finds herself in a dark field, with a single dwindling light source.
+In Dimlit, a rogue finds herself in a dark field, with a single dwindling light source.
 The rogue must use resources found around the field to power the light source and construct other structures to help her kill the creature lurking in the dark before it's too late.

 # Spaces